skaivolas/sobhani/articles-to-digest/md-articles/aspectEncoding.md

 YHWH rained (*qtl*) burning sulphur on Sodom and Gomorrah...’

-*(W)qtl* forms that **begin** clauses may be used to **background** events because they are of a prelimi- nary nature in relation to the storyline events that follow.
+*(W)qtl* forms that **begin** clauses may be used to **background** events because they are of a preliminary nature in relation to the storyline events that follow.
 This is illustrated in 1 Ki 21.12-13;
 the events of v.
-12 (presented with *(w)qtl* forms) are readily interpreted as preliminary to and back- grounded with respect to the storyline events of 13 (presented with *wyyqtl* forms):
+12 (presented with *(w)qtl* forms) are readily interpreted as preliminary to and backgrounded with respect to the storyline events of 13 (presented with *wyyqtl* forms):

 (21.12) *qar’û côm w*a*hošîbû ’et-nabôt b*a*ro’š ha‘am*